Some Good News on the Climate Change Front

 Everyone knows that weather periodically becomes destructive and deadly.
 We all agree that we need to try to protect ourselves against these mighty forces.
 It would be unconscionable to passively submit to nature’s fury rather than to combat it.
 Where we disagree—often passionately—is on the best overall strategy for dealing with the challenge of destructive weather events.

-For the last several decades, policy has generally been to try to reduce the frequency and intensity of destructive weather events.
+For the past several decades, policy has generally been to try to reduce the frequency and intensity of destructive weather events.
 How?
 By trying to stabilize Earth’s climate, particularly the average surface temperature, by imposing radical changes in our energy consumption and lifestyles.
 I call this the idealistic or absolutist approach.
 Proponents literally want to change the world.

-By contrast, the opponents of these policies, including yours truly, join the proponents in accepting the following facts: the climate is changing, violent weather events happen periodically, and humans need to do what we can to minimize the damage inflicted by such events.
-But like the WSJ article states, we believe that the focus should not be a Quixote-like obsession to control Earth’s climate, but on building and developing technological and physical tools that enable us to survive and withstand inevitable violent weather events.
+By contrast, the opponents of these policies, including yours truly, join the proponents in accepting the following facts: The climate is changing, violent weather events happen periodically, and humans need to do what we can to minimize the damage inflicted by such events.
+But like the WSJ article states, we believe that the focus should be not a Quixote-like obsession to control Earth’s climate, but on building and developing technological and physical tools that enable us to survive and withstand inevitable violent weather events.
 I call this the realistic approach.

 In fact, one of the dangers of the idealistic approach is that in addition to there being no guarantee that they can control Earth’s climate (nor is there any guarantee that curbing CO2 emissions will, in fact, lead to fewer floods, hurricanes, droughts, fires, etc.) the enormous expenses of their experiment would leave human society poorer, hence less able to afford improvements to infrastructure and other known ways of protecting people from nature’s convulsive destructiveness.